SAP-samples/teched2024-XP280/exercises/ex3/README.md

 That is quite a lot of stuff to do.
 In addition this bits and pieces will always be the same when you want to setup Build Code in a new subaccount.
 We certainly do not want to copy&paste these steps in our configurations, so is there another way to do this?
 Yes there is: Terraform provides a feature that allows you to define reusable blocks of configuration that can be called from multiple places.
 These reusable blocks are called [modules](https://developer.hashicorp.com/terraform/language/modules).

 To make your life easier we already created such a module for the setup of SAP Build Code comprising the components mentioned above.
-You find this module in the folder `code\module\build_code`.
+You find this module in the folder `modules/build_code`.
 Let us take a look at the structure of this module.
 The layout in the file system is as follows:

 - `build_code_variables.tf`
 - `build_code.tf`